vectorgrp/XCPlite/examples/silkit_demo/README.md

 # silkit_demo — SIL Kit Pub/Sub Demo with XCP Measurement

-This example demonstrates how to combine **SIL Kit** (SIL Kit – Open-Source Library for Connecting Software-in-the-Loop Environments) with **XCPlite** to add live measurement and calibration to a SIL Kit simulation participant.
+This example demonstrates how to combine **SIL Kit** (SIL Kit – Open-Source Library for Connecting Software-in-the-Loop Environments) with **XCPlite** to add live measurement and calibration to one or more SIL Kit simulation participants.

-Two participants (from the original **SIL Kit** example) are provided:
+In the example, two participants (derived from the original **SIL Kit** Publisher/Subscriber example) are provided.
+The Publisher produces some test data on each simulation step and makes the internal values observable via XCP.
+The Subscriber receives that data and also exposes the received values via XCP.

+In CANape, the time synchronisation mode must be set to simulation (in project settings, time source), because the simulation time may run faster or slower than real time.

+There are 2 options to run the demo.

+### Option 1

+To separate XCP servers for publisher and subscriber

 | Executable            | SIL Kit role   | XCP server port |
 |-----------------------|----------------|-----------------|
 | `SilKitDemoPublisher` | Data Publisher | TCP 5555        |
 | `SilKitDemoSubscriber`| Data Subscriber| TCP 5556        |

-The Publisher produces GPS (latitude/longitude) and temperature data on each simulation step and makes these values observable via XCP.
-The Subscriber receives that data and also exposes the received values via XCP.

-Connect **CANape** or another XCP client tool to `localhost:5555` / `localhost:5556` to measure the signals in real time.
+### Option 2

+A single XCP server in multi-application shared memory mode for both publisher and subscriber.

+Compile the XCP library in multi-application shared memory mode (#define `OPTION_SHM_MODE` in xcplib_cfg.h), which then runs both participants with the same XCP server port (e.g., 5555).
+The participant that starts first becomes the XCP server, the other participant automatically detects the running server and connects to it in shared memory mode.

+Note that the XCP multi application shared memory mode is only supported on POSIX-compliant platforms (Linux, macOS, QNX) and not on Windows, and is still in experimental state.

 ---